11 of the Best Foods to Eat During Chemotherapy

 Whole grains battle constipation

 On the other hand, if you are constipated, drinking plenty of fluids and eating foods high in insoluble fiber, such as whole-grain breads or cereals, dried fruits, and dried beans or peas, will aid your digestive system.
 The National Cancer Institute (NCI) recommends drinking eight to 12 cups of liquid a day for those undergoing cancer treatment.
-Here are other sneaky ways you might be making yourself dehydrated.

 Small meals help with appetite loss

 Loss of appetite is a common side effect of chemotherapy, but instead of forcing yourself to eat three big meals, eat five or six smaller meals throughout the day to stay properly nourished and energized.
 Adding protein supplements and higher-calorie foods to your diet will help you sustain a healthy weight.
 However, every diet for cancer patients looks different, so consult your doctor to personalize your meals according to your condition, diagnosis, and needs.
+Many people think these things cause cancer, but they actually don’t.

 Ginger candy eases nausea

 Chemo often leaves you with a queasy stomach, but ginger candy and lemon drops work like a charm.
 Suck on them before eating, or sip on some flat ginger ale or cola during your meal.
 This will help ease your dizziness and settle your stomach.
-These are more natural remedies for an upset stomach.

 Custard for mouth sores

 Mouth sores can make it painful to eat even the softest of foods.
 If treatment has left your mouth in pain, try pureed foods that are easy to swallow, such as custards, rice, eggs, porridge, and soups.
 The blander the better, since salt or spices can make sores even more painful.
 Avoid sharp or crunchy foods like crackers, chips, and raw vegetables, as well as spicy foods like hot sauces, curry dishes, salsa, and chili peppers, which also irritate sores.
+Don’t miss these other things cancer patients wish you knew.

 Orange juice prevents dry mouth

 Ward off dry mouth before it takes hold by filling your diet with plenty of sweet and tart foods.
 According to the NCI, drinking liquids like lemonade and orange juice will help you produce more saliva because their tartness stimulates your saliva glands.
 However, do not eat or drink these foods if your treatment has left you with a sore mouth or throat, as they will make your symptoms worse.
-These are other fruit juices that are healthier than you thought.

 Onion and garlic boost your immune system